 Columbia is one of the leading coffee-growing countries in the world.
 In recent years, this South American destination has become more of a tourist hotspot.
 Many safety concerns have become localized, and adventurers can enjoy this extraordinary country's cultural delights.

-Columbian coffee is probably what you're using in your single serve brewer already (see Coffee or Bust - best single serve coffee maker recommendations for more).
+Columbian coffee is probably what you're using in your single serve brewer already (see keurig k-compact and Coffee or Bust - best single serve coffee maker recommendations for more).
 However, you won't want to miss the Parque del Cafe— A.K.A.
 The National Coffee Park— on your adventures south.
 At this park, you can stroll through coffee fields, taste traditional brewing methods, and use all that caffeine to enjoy the rides.

 Turkish coffee isn't just a beverage; it's an experience.
 Coffee played a significant role in Turkey's history.
 It was the first country to open up coffee houses, and women in the middle ages were legally allowed to divorce their husbands for failure to provide adequate coffee.